betainverse/alignments/README.md

 seqdbutils.py contains several handy functions:

- - gi2taxid is function to search the file gi_taxid_prot.dmp for a gi identifier, and find the taxonomic ID.
+ - gi2taxid is function to search the file gi_taxid_prot.dmp for a gi identifier, and find the taxonomic ID. (integer -> integer)

- - taxid2name is a function to search the BioSQL database for the name of a taxon, given its identifier
+ - taxid2name is a function to search the BioSQL database for the name of a taxon, given its integer identifier (integer -> string).

- - genInfo2fasta is a function that retrieves the fasta sequence for any gi number.
+ - genInfo2fasta is a function that retrieves the fasta sequence for any integer gi number (integer -> text).

- - getparenttaxid retrieves the taxon id of the parent of the provided taxon, to enable traversing the taxonomic tree.
+ - getparenttaxid retrieves the taxon id of the parent of the provided taxon, to enable traversing the taxonomic tree (integer -> integer).

+ - blast2fasta extracts gi numbers from XML blast output, and retrieves the fasta-formatted sequence info for each gi number (XML file -> FASTA file).

+ - taxid2rank retrieves the rank of a taxon (eg. kingdom, order, genus, species, superfamily, parvorder, subspieces, etc.) (integer -> string)

+ - taxid2cladename(taxid,level) traverses the taxonomic tree to find the taxonomic name of a particular rank level. (int,string -> string) taxid2clade(9606,'genus') -> Homo taxid2cladename(9606,'superkingdom') -> Eukaryota

 Useful links:
 [1] ftp://ftp.ncbi.nih.gov/pub/taxonomy/